cukinhou/my-ML/README.md

 MyML
 ===========
 MyML will implement simple machine-learning algorithms for classification and clustering, as well as model evaluation tools such as performance measures, cross-validation and tests.
 The goal of this repo is to keep track of my findings and personal skills with machine learning in python.

-Algorithms are

-This repository contains simple Machine-learning algorithms built from scratch as well as tools for evaluating models (performance measures, cross-validation, tests).
-The goal is to keep track of my findings and personal skills with machine learning in python.
 In order to allow scalability, each algorithm implements a Classifier, Clustering or DimensionalityReduction object depending on the type of task it performs.

 Currently (21/05/2017) the library includes the following methods:
  * Perceptron or Single-layer perceptron: is an algorithm for supervised learning of binary classifiers.
 This kind of classifiers decide whether an input, represented by a vector of numbers, belongs to some specific class (1) or not (0).
 It is a type of linear classifier, which means that the classification algorithm that makes its predictions is based on a linear predictor function (activation function) combining a set of weights with the feature vector, just like in linear regression.
 The algorithm allows for online learning, in that it processes elements in the training set one at a time.